wp-plugins/flv-gallery/README.txt

 2. Thumbnail size (default = 125 x 125): The dimensions that you will make the thumbnails.
 The gallery will layout best if you upload thumbnails of the same size.

-3. Modal Player Style (default = "backgroundColor: '#fff', border: '3px solid #75001b'"): This is the CSS style you can use for the modal dialog window that the video will play in.
-The main styles to set are the background color and border, but you can also set the padding.
+3. Modal Player Background Color (default = "#fff): This is the CSS background color for the modal dialog window that the video will play in.

+4. Modal Player Border Style (default = "3px solid #75001b"): This is the CSS style for the border of the modal dialog window.
 The overall size of the dialog is based on the video size.

 To add videos to your post/page, insert a line like the following for each video: